We find you the cheapest deals from all these rental car operators and more...

 Let’s face it – the primary reason you’re coming to New Zealand is not to hire a rental car!
-A rental car is simply a way to get from point A to point B. Nothing more.
+A rental car is simply a way to get from point A to point B in safety and comfort.
+Nothing more.
 So why pay any more than you need to?

 Hiring a car from us at the super low rental rates we offer means you’ll have much more money left in your pocket for the stuff that really matters – enjoying the magnificent scenery and experiencing the fantastic activities that make NZ such a special place.

 Frequently Asked Questions